evgenyneu/evgenii.com/app/blog/_posts/2014-05-31-how-to-earn-legit-backlinks.md

 ## Definition

 **Backlinks** are links placed on **other** web sites that point to **your** site.
 They are important for establishing authority of your site and increasing its search rank.
-Here are some tips on how to earn **natural backlinks** by doing something useful for other people and kindly asking them to link back to you.
+Here are some ideas on how to earn **natural backlinks** by doing something useful for other people and kindly asking them to link back to you.

-## How to earn high quality links
+## Earning high quality links

 1. If you write an article about an individual or a business ask them to consider placing a link to you.